mcandre/cop/README.md

 * Most client-specific flags are dropped.
 * Some clients lack (S)FTP((E)S) support.
 * Some older clients like `ftp` may have difficulty processing `https://`...
 URLs.
-* Some older clients like `lynx`, `links` may pad file contents.
-Such padding would yield different checksums.
 * If you accidentally spill raw binary file contents onto the terminal, try `reset`.